pmaxwellward/manual/Panel.md

 ## Setup

-Install [Inkscape](https://inkscape.org/), a cross-platform open-source vector graphics editor, to create panels for Rack modules in the open [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.
+Install [Inkscape](https://inkscape.org/), a cross-platform open-source vector graphics editor, to create panels for Rack modules in the [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.

 - Create a new document.
-- Open the "Document Properties" panel (Shift+Ctrl+D), and make sure "Units" and "Display units" are set to "mm" ("px" is not supported).
+- Open the "Document Properties" panel (Shift+Ctrl+D), and make sure "Units" and "Display units" are set to "mm". "px" is not supported.
 - Set the height to 128.5 mm and the width to a desired multiple of 5.08 mm ([1 HP](http://www.doepfer.de/a100_man/a100m_e.htm) in Eurorack).

 ## Designing your panel